mithunpaul08/flatten_gigaword/README.md

 [`flatten_all_gigaword.sh`](./flatten_all_gigaword.sh) takes in three positional arguments:

-1. The path to the Gigaword directory, with all of the data files unzipped.
+- The path to the Gigaword directory, with all of the data files unzipped.
+- You can use this command from the root dir (the one which has data folder) to recursively unzip all the files
+  - `find . -name "*.gz" | xargs -P 5 -I fileName sh -c 'gzip -d "$(dirname "fileName")/$(basename -s .zip "fileName")" "fileName"'`

-2. A directory to write the flattened files to and the final combined output.
+- A directory to write the flattened files to and the final combined output.
     It will be created if it does not exist.

-3. The number of files to process at once.
+- The number of files to process at once.

 For example, you can run: